-The foundation commissions and produces artistic projects combining a particular interest in environmental issues, human rights, education, and culture in the broadest sense.
+The Foundation commissions and produces artistic projects combining a particular interest in environmental issues, human rights, education, and culture in the broadest sense.

-The Luma Foundation and Luma Arles, founded in 2014 in support of the Arles project, are currently developing an experimental cultural center in the Parc des Ateliers in the city of Arles, France, working with a core group of artistic consultants (Tom Eccles, Liam Gillick, Hans Ulrich Obrist, Philippe Parreno and Beatrix Ruf) and the architects Frank Gehry and Annabelle Selldorf.
+The Luma Foundation and Luma Arles, founded in 2014 in support of the Arles project, are currently developing an experimental cultural center in the Parc des Ateliers in the city of Arles, France, working with a Core Group of artistic consultants (Tom Eccles, Liam Gillick, Hans Ulrich Obrist, Philippe Parreno and Beatrix Ruf) and the architects Frank Gehry and Annabelle Selldorf.

 Construction started after the ground-breaking ceremony in April 2014; the opening of the main building on campus is scheduled for 2020, while an artistic programme is already presented all-year round in the refurbished former railway warehouses.

 Under the guidance of Maja Hoffmann, the artistic and architectural programme for Luma in Arles has been developed by a ‘Core Group’ of international advisers comprised of curators, museum directors and artists: Hans Ulrich Obrist, Beatrix Ruf, Liam Gillick, Tom Eccles and Phillipe Parreno.

 Executive Director of Luma Arles and President of the Luma Foundation, she has been engaged in the conceptualisation and development of institutions, programmes and initiatives focused on the production and appreciation of new art, documentary film, human rights, and the environment for nearly two decades.

 Maja Hoffmann founded the Luma Foundation in 2004 as a vehicle for artistic experimentation, followed by Luma Arles, officially launched in 2013 and of which she is an active member of the Core Group.